d12frosted/elpa-mirror/gnu/taxy-readme.txt

              :taxys (list ...))
 #+END_SRC

 The ~:predicate~ function determines whether an object fits into that taxy.
-If it does, ~taxy-fill~ adds the object to that taxy's descendant ~:taxys~, if present, or to its own ~:objects~.
+If it does, ~taxy-fill~ adds the object to that taxy's descendant ~:taxys~, if present, or to its own ~:items~.
 The function defaults to ~identity~, so a taxy "takes in" any object by default (i.e. if you only apply objects you want to classify, there's no need to test them at the top-level taxy).

-The ~:then~ function determines what happens to an object after being taken in: if the function, called with the object, returns a non-nil value, that value is applied to other taxys at the same level until one of their ~:then~ functions returns nil or no more taxys remain.
-The function defaults to ~ignore~, which makes a taxy "consume" its objects by default.
-Setting the function to, e.g. ~identity~, makes it not consume them, leaving them eligible to also be taken into subsequent taxys, or to appear in the parent taxy's objects.
+The ~:then~ function determines what happens to an object after being taken in to the taxy's ~:items~: if the function, called with the object, returns a non-nil value, that value is applied to other taxys at the same level until one of their ~:then~ functions returns nil or no more taxys remain.
+The function defaults to ~ignore~, which makes a taxy "consume" its items by default.
+Setting the function to, e.g. ~identity~, makes it not consume them, leaving them eligible to also be taken into subsequent taxys, or to appear in the parent taxy's items.

-After defining a taxy, call ~taxy-fill~ with it and a list of objects to fill the taxy's hierarchy.  *Note:* ~taxy-fill~ modifies the taxy given to it (filling its ~:objects~ and those of its ~:taxys~), so when using a statically defined taxy (e.g. one defined with ~defvar~), you should pass ~taxy-fill~ a taxy copied with ~taxy-emptied~, which recursively copies a taxy without ~:objects~.
+After defining a taxy, call ~taxy-fill~ with it and a list of objects to fill the taxy's hierarchy.  *Note:* ~taxy-fill~ modifies the taxy given to it (filling its ~:items~ and those of its ~:taxys~), so when using a statically defined taxy (e.g. one defined with ~defvar~), you should pass ~taxy-fill~ a taxy copied with ~taxy-emptied~, which recursively copies a taxy without ~:items~.

 To return a taxy in a more human-readable format (with only relevant fields included), use ~taxy-plain~.
-You may also use ~taxy-mapcar~ to replace objects in a taxy with, e.g. a more useful representation.
+You may also use ~taxy-mapcar~ to replace items in a taxy with, e.g. a more useful representation.

 ** Dynamic taxys
 :PROPERTIES: